 The Honors Thesis is a two-semester project that allows students to engage in significant research on a subject of their choice within their major or minor.
 With the aid of a faculty advisor, students independently create a substantial scholarly or creative work in a supportive environment.

-During the first semester, students work with their faculty advisor and with the UHP director to develop an original idea that is documented in a prospectus.
-Upon completion and approval of the prospectus, students continue their research or creative work and complete the thesis.
-An Honors Thesis may be either a traditional scholarly project or creative piece(s) but, in either case, the Thesis must address recent scholarship and demonstrate significant involvement with the subject.
+During the first semester, students work with their faculty advisor and with the UHP Director to develop an original idea that is documented in a prospectus.
+Upon completion and approval of the prospectus, students are then free to proceed with their projects.
+An Honors Thesis must address recent scholarship and demonstrate significant involvement with the subject, and it is excellent preparation for those who intend to pursue postgraduate degrees.

-At the end of the semester in which their work is completed, students present their projects at the Honors Thesis Symposium.
+At the end of the semester in which their work is completed, students present at the Honors Thesis Symposium.

 There are many benefits to completing an Honors Thesis: